HEPTACOM/heptaconnect-docs/docs/releases/index.md

 Here is an overview of all public changelogs we supply.
 They contain helpful hints for upgrading your code.
 When you want to upgrade your code have a look at the [integrator upgrade guide](../guides/integrator/upgrade.md).
+For everything, that will be coming in the future, you can see on the "live roadmap" for the [upcoming features](./upcoming.md).

 ## Bridge Shopware Platform